- What Modifications Need IRB Approval?

 - Changes to payment (adding, revising, or removing)

-Examples of minor changes: Do not submit to the IRB
+Examples of minor changes to Exempt Research (do not submit to the IRB)

 - Editorial or administrative revisions to consent documents or other study documents